dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 groups of fellows have started reading groups to learn about similar topics, like deep learning, together.
 That being said, *if you are lost, speak up.* You shouldn't feel that you are unable to make a meaningful contribution to your project.
-Your technical mentor is available to help you tackle skill gaps.
+Your data science mentor is available to help you tackle skill gaps.

 In all of this, we recognize that there is no definitive “Data Science